Device-independent lower bounds on the conditional von Neumann entropy: Introduction

 The point of obtaining expressions of the form~\eqref{eq:var_expr_intro} is that when further taking the infimum over all states $\rho$ that are compatible with the observed correlations, it is possible to relax such an optimization problem to a semidefinite program (SDP) using the NPA hierarchy to yield a computationally tractable lower bound.
 Moreover, we show that for any fixed $m$, the resulting noncommutative polynomial optimization problem can be made to satisfy the property that all the variables have a fixed upper bound on their operator norm.
 As a consequence, we obtain that the sequence of SDPs given by the NPA hierarchy converges in the limit to $\inf_{\rho} H_m[\rho]$ where $\rho$ is compatible with the observed statistics.
 We also remark that unlike previous numerical techniques that were developed, our analysis applies when the systems are also infinite dimensional.

 We then apply this to compute the rates of both DI-RE and DI-QKD protocols.
 Compared to the other numerical techniques we show significant improvements on the calculated rates.
 We give improved bounds on the DI randomness certifiable with qubit systems which could be used to yield more efficient experiments for DI randomness~\cite{diexperiment1,diexperiment2}.
 In addition we also give new lower bounds on the minimal detection efficiency required to perform DI-QKD with qubit systems.
-We believe that using our method, a more detailed investigation into the achievable key rates for DI-QKD would give an answer to the important question of whether it is possible conduct a DI-QKD experiment given the current state of technology.
+This gives a promising approach to conduct DI-QKD experiments with current technologies.
 We also find that in practice our method can converge quickly as we demonstrate that we can recover (up to several decimal places) tight analytical bounds from~\cite{PABGMS},~\cite{GMKB21b} and~\cite{WAP20}.
-We also remark that the computations we ran in our examples were also vastly more efficient than the two numerical approaches of~\cite{TSGPL19, BFF21}.
+We also remark that the computations we ran in several of our examples were also vastly more efficient than the two numerical approaches of~\cite{TSGPL19, BFF21}.
 Finally, we also explain how our technique can be used directly with the entropy accumulation theorem in order to compute non-asymptotic rates of protocols and subsequently prove their security.

+The article is structured as follows.
+In Section~\ref{sec:results} we begin by stating the main results relevant to device-independent cryptography and their application.
+Note that in this section we will restrict to a special case of our more general result that is sufficient for those interested solely in applications.
+Later in Section~\ref{sec:methods} we will state the general technical result along with its proof.